AXUNDA/demo__credit/README.md

 [Live url](https://charles-emmanuel-lendsqr-be-test.onrender.com "live url")

->  N/B :This live url is on a free server,if left idle for 1 hour,it goes to sleep ,and takes about 30 seconds to spin up once a request is sent,you may have to wait 30 seconds to receive a response from the server for your first request.
+> N/B :This live url is on a free server,if left idle for 1 hour,it goes to sleep ,and takes about 80 seconds to spin up once a request is sent,you may have to wait for 80 seconds to receive a response from the server for your first request.

 ## Features

 - User Signup: New users can sign up using their email and password.